Admission requirements for Master Urban Governance

 A good command of English is essential.
 Therefore you will have to submit proof of English proficiency in your application.

-- You hold a bachelor diploma from a university in the Netherlands; or
+- You have obtained a bachelor diploma from a university in the Netherlands; or

-- You hold a pre-university education (VWO) diploma and English was one of the subjects included in the assessment conferring that diploma and graded a 7.0 or higher; or
+- You have obtained a pre-university education (VWO) diploma and English was one of the subjects included in the assessment conferring that diploma and graded a 7.0 or higher; or

 - You have obtained your diploma of higher education in English (the entire programme) in one of the following countries: Australia, Canada, Ireland, New Zealand, United Kingdom or the United States of America.